Skip to main content

 Impact

-The WHO Collaborating Center for Global Cancer Control enables countries to strengthen their health systems for better cancer-specific results.
-It does this by
+The WHO Collaborating Center for Global Cancer Control enables countries to strengthen their health systems for better cancer-specific results by:

 • coordinating experts and events across NCI and WHO to communicate on goals, prioritization, and strategy alignment